Albertan Affirmation Health Policy Projects

 Cupola is actively seeking financial support to continue these projects and to establish a society for future research efforts.

 Cupola has been seeking out and listening to lots about gender-diverse inclusion in public policy — this includes engaging community, professionals, academics, health providers, from Alberta and across Canada.
 Our works and reports have been connecting the realities of the Gender-Diverse and Albertan’s under the rainbow with thought leaders and decision makers wanting context and avenues for progress.
-We believe progress can come from ad hoc deeds but we know structure, tempo, and accountable leadership can empower so much more and we are building out a viable long-term service to community to help achieve this — a Planning & Implementation Committee has been struck to establish a society, inaugural board, and 18o-month plan; Cupola will continue leading Research Mentorship Projects in conjunction with Canadian post-secondary institutions policy inclusion work while the Committee will build the plan for the long term future under its leadership.
-Reach out through our Contact Page to help us out or to learn more.
+We believe progress can come from ad hoc deeds but we know structure, tempo, and accountable leadership can empower so much more and we are building out a viable long-term service to community to help achieve this — a Planning & Implementation Committee has been struck to establish a society, inaugural board, and 18-month plan; Cupola is expanding research mentorship projects in 2026 in conjunction with Canadian post-secondary institutions while the Committee will build the plan for the long term future under its leadership.